trevclaridge/Drone-Drifters/Design Notes/Misc Ideas.md

 Drones of Size bigger than 1 take up as many hexes as their size value for the sake of silhouette and targetability.
 You just designate one hex of the footprint to be the front, which is what is used for moving and manuevering.

+---

+Drift Ricochet.
+When a Drifter transfers to a new drone, they bounce any existing Drifters in that drone to a different drone.
+This replaces choosing where to move at the beginning of a turn, you instead activate the drone your currently inhabiting, then choose to shift to a new drone at the end of your turn.

+- abilities based on Ricochet
+    - when you choose to Ricochet...
+    - chain of Ricochets